rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Marriage Records in Rhode Island

-Rhode Island marriage records are accessible to only the couples and their relatives on request for the first 100 years after the wedding.
-Thus, it will be impossible to access records of marriages less than 100 years old, and the requester is not related to the couples.
+Rhode Island marriage records are accessible only to the couples and their relatives on request for the first 100 years after the wedding.
+Thus, accessing records of marriages less than 100 years old will be impossible, and the requester is not related to the couples.
 Rhode Island marriage records are available through the courts and the Rhode Island Department of Health.
-The first step is to determine if you are eligible to access the records of interest, after which you proceed to the court or the Department of Health’s records office to make a request.
+The first step is to determine if you can access the records of interest.
+After this, you should contact the court or the Department of Health’s records office for guidance on the process and requirements.

 How to Get a Marriage License in Rhode Island